PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

     ...
 ````

-As example for the first point we import the ResourceManagement and the ProductManagement.
-We do so by simply write them as public properties, the global DI container will do the rest.
+As an example for the first bullet point, we import the ResourceManagement and the ProductManagement.
+We do so by simply adding them as public properties, the global DI container will do the rest.
 (The RequiredModuleApi-Attribute is described [here](Facades.md))

 The DbContextManager as well as the ConfigManager are part of the ASP Service Collection.
-This is the reason why they have to injected via the constructor.
+This is the reason why they have to be injected via the constructor.

 ````cs
 [RequiredModuleApi(IsStartDependency = true, IsOptional = false)]